Netherman2440/squads_web/README.md

 - **In Progress**: Core features (auth, squads, drafting) per Clean Architecture with Supabase backend.
 - **Planned**: Full web build, Supabase integration (RLS, functions), CI/CD with GitHub Actions, and hosting for the Flutter Web build.
 - **Version**: 1.0.0+1 (Flutter app).
-- Open issues: Detailed in GitHub repo; contributions welcome (see CONTRIBUTING.md if added).
+- Open issues: Detailed in GitHub repo; contributions welcome.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(TBD: Confirm exact license; defaults to MIT for open-source Flutter projects.)
+This project is free to use and modify.